madu-braga/Bertoti/IHC/readme.md

  ### 1.3.4 Orientation, Level AA
 Content does not restrict its view and operation to a single display orientation, such as portrait or landscape, unless a specific display orientation is essential.
   <br><br><img src=".gif" width="660" height="500"><br>
- >Youtube is an example of this heuristic and Drops is a counter example, because they don't have that function
+ >Youtube is an example of this heuristic and Drops is a counter example, because they don't have this function

 <br>